daniel-hrusovsky/Reducing-Struggles-of-Frustration-in-Major-League-Baseball/README.md

 ## Methodology
 - Built a system of differential equations based on a **dual susceptible-infected (SIS) model** representing interaction between hitters and pitchers
 - Performed an eigenvalue approach that finds the equilibria of the differential equations and the Jacobian matrix at these points
+- Used real league rates to determine model parameters
 - Created two simulations, one with hitters being initially dominant and initially struggling

 ## Results